kevinzehner/news-app/README.md

 .env.test
 PGDATABASE=nc_news_test

-Once you have completed this step you can run the following scripts:
+Once you have completed this step you can run npm install and then run the following scripts:

-Npm run setup-dbs
+`npm run setup-dbs`

-Npm run seed
+npm run seed

 This will connect and seed the database